 Mount Archer National Park

 On the route between Gladstone and Rockhampton, there isn’t much to see or to do.
 But once you arrive in Rockhampton, after 110 kilometers, you can visit the Mount Archer National Park.
-It is a cozy national park, with many picknick areas and a lot of walking tracks.
+It is a cozy national park, with many picnic areas and a lot of walking tracks.

 Park your car at Fraser Car Park and enjoy two easy walking tracks (total of 2km) to enjoy several views over Rockhampton, the coast and mountain peaks.

 There are also longer walking tracks if you wish to explore deeper into the park.
-The Zamia walk is a 14 kilometer, difficult walk and only one way.
+The Zamia walk is a 14 kilometer, difficult walk, and only one way.
 Allow up to 5 hours to complete the hike.

-In Rockhampton, you can visit the Rockhampton Zoo, which is FREE to visit.
+Halfway on the route from Brisbane to Cairns, you arrive in Rockhampton.
+Here you can visit the Rockhampton Zoo, which is FREE to visit.
 Still, the zoo houses over 70 species of animals and a visit can be an amazing addition to your road trip to learn more about Australian wildlife.

 If gemstones have your interest, it might be worth to go a bit more inland.
 The Gemfields cover 900 square kilometers and are situated around 300 kilometers West of Rockhampton.
-You can explore underground mines, or dig gemstones yourself.
+You can explore underground mines, or dig for gemstones yourself.
 There are guided tours, but also self-drive tours available.

 From Rockhampton, drive 45 kilometers on the Yeppoon road and get out of the car to plunge in the wonderful lagoon.
-This lagoon isn’t very unknown for tourists, so you probably only have to share it with some locals that have the day off.
+This lagoon isn’t very known for tourists, so you probably only have to share it with some locals that have the day off.
 Look over the ocean from the infinity pool and refresh yourself in the free, warm showers.

 More in for an island exploration?
 Head 10 kilometers down the road to Keppel Bay, where several tours will show you around on the Keppel Islands.
 Enjoy the white sand, that crackles between your toes and the clear blue ocean that almost hurt your eyes.